What is verification and why did I get selected?

 What happens if there are changes to my information once verification is complete?

-The Financial Aid Office will submit corrections directly with U.S Department of Education should there be information that needs to be updated.
-If the corrections result in a change to your Expected Family Contribution (EFC), your financial aid will be adjusted based on the new EFC.
+The Financial Aid Office will submit corrections directly to the U.S Department of Education should there be information that needs to be updated.
+If the corrections result in a change to your 2023-2024 Expected Family Contribution (EFC) or 2024-2025 Student Aid Index (SAI), your financial aid will be adjusted based on the changes.
 An email will be sent to your student email account letting you know about the changes.
 You can also see these changes on your SiS Student Center.

 Can I make changes to my FAFSA after verification is complete?